 Who Is Willie Nelson?

-Born in Texas in 1933, country singer and songwriter Willie Nelson rose to prominence at the end of the 1960s and contributed to the "outlaw country" subgenre, which challenged the conservatism of Nashville.
-During his lengthy, award-winning career, he has written some of the most popular and memorable country songs of all time, many of which have been covered by a wide range of artists over the last half century.
+Country singer and songwriter Willie Nelson rose to prominence at the end of the 1960s and contributed to the "outlaw country" subgenre, which challenged the music industry conservatism of Nashville at the time.
+During his lengthy, award-winning career, he has written some of the most popular and memorable country songs of all time, many of which have been covered by a wide range of artists over the last half-century.
 Now in his 80s, Nelson continues to record, tour and devote time to charitable and political causes.

-With their grandmother, Willie and Bobbie attended their town’s small Methodist church, where they received their earliest exposure to music.
-“The first music we learned was from the hymn books.
-Willie had such a beautiful voice," Bobbie told Texas Monthly in 2008.
-Both grandparents had a musical background, and they encouraged Willie and his sister to play.
+With their grandparents, Willie and Bobbie attended their town’s small Methodist church, where they received their earliest exposure to music.
+Their loving grandparents had a musical background and Nelson has described them as “dedicated musical teachers.”
+They encouraged Willie and his sister to play and learn, going so far as to order musical books from Chicago.

-Nelson got his first guitar at the early age of six and started writing his own songs soon thereafter.
+Nelson got his first guitar at the age of six — mere months prior to the death of his beloved grandfather — and he began writing his own poetry and early musical compositions shortly thereafter.
 His famous gospel song “Family Bible” draws from his early exposure to religious music.
-He sold the song to his guitar teacher for $50.
+He sold the song to his friend Paul Buskirk, a guitar teacher, for $50 in 1959.

-Over the next few years, Nelson moved around a bit, regularly playing gigs at local clubs and honing his songwriting craft.
+Nelson moved around over the next few years, regularly playing gigs at local clubs and honing his songwriting craft.
 It was during this period that Nelson penned some of his finest early work, including "Night Life," "Crazy" and "Funny How Time Slips Away."

 In 1960, Nelson settled in the country music capital of Nashville, Tennessee, where he found a job as a songwriter for Pamper Music, earning a salary of around $50 a week.
-The following year, two of Nelson's creations became hits for other artists—Faron Young's version of "Hello Walls" (which reached No. 1 on the country charts and was a Top 20 pop hit) and Patsy Cline's legendary rendition of "Crazy" (a Top 10 hit on both country and pop).
+The following year, two of Nelson's creations became hits for other artists — Faron Young's version of "Hello Walls" reached No. 1 on the country charts and sold two million copies.
+Patsy Cline's legendary rendition of "Crazy" became a Top 10 hit on both country and pop.
 Two years later, Ray Price’s recording of his “Night Life” was also a Top 40 country hit.

 Though the 1962 single “Touch Me” did reach the country Top 10, Nelson’s debut album, And Then I Wrote, failed to chart, as did his follow-up album, Here’s Willie Nelson.
-For a while, it seemed his efforts as a performing artist would fail to bring the success that others enjoyed from recording his songs.
+It seemed his efforts as a performing artist would fail to bring the success that others enjoyed from recording his songs.

 Return to Texas

-In 1970, when his home in Ridgetop, Tennessee, burned down, Nelson took it as a sign that things needed to change.
-Returning to his native Texas, he settled in Austin and quickly became an important part of the city’s country music scene, performing regularly at its many venues.
+Nelson took the fire as a sign that things needed to change.
+Returning to his native Texas with family in tow, he settled in Austin and soon became an important part of the city’s country music scene, performing regularly at its many venues.

-Shortly after his arrival, he also began hosting his now-legendary Fourth of July picnics.
+He also began hosting his now-legendary Fourth of July picnics in 1973.
 Inspired by Woodstock, the gatherings became popular musical celebrations and included performances from other country music outlaws, such as Kris Kristofferson and Waylon Jennings.
 In honor of his contributions, in 1975 the Texas State Senate declared July 4 to be Willie Nelson Day.
 The annual event remains a popular attraction.

 'Shotgun Willie' and 'Phases and Stages'